Dora and the Lost City of Gold: Critical response

 Peter Debruge of Variety wrote, "Whereas most of the cast (and especially Derbez) play broad, borderline-slapstick versions of their characters, Moner has the wide eyes and ever-chipper attitude we associate with Dora, but adds a level of charisma the animated character couldn't convey."
+Robbie Collin of The Telegraph stated that "Dora and the Lost City of Gold has contraptions to spare – falling platforms, lava pits, a water slide that pays homage to The Goonies – but its storytelling is commendably lean and faff-free.
+In the depths of summer break boredom, it's a treasure horde of fun."

 Future

+Live action TV series

 On February 15, 2022, Paramount+ announced the development of a live action series, said to be "in the same spirit as the recent live action film for older audiences".

-Reboot
+Follow-up/reboot film

-In July 2025, a live-action film, Dora and the Search for Sol Dorado, was released on Nickelodeon and on Paramount+, as a second instalment of the Dora the Explorer series.
+In July 2025, a live-action film, Dora and the Search for Sol Dorado, was released on Nickelodeon and on Paramount+, as a second installment of the Dora the Explorer series.
 However, Dora and the Search for Sol Dorado is considered to be a reboot of the original Dora the Explorer storyline, as the film establishes a new origin story for Dora and features a different cast.
 The two films notably differ in that Isabela Moner was replaced by Samantha Lorraine in the role of Dora, and Alberto Belli replaced James Bobin as director.